Woman staring at herself in the mirror smiling

 Aftercare & Opt-In Patient Follow-Up

 Your aftercare plan isn’t developed as you approach returning to your life away from us.
 When you first create your treatment plan, you start planning your transition back into the real world.
-Our treatment team understands the importance of an individualized aftercare plan that addresses issues you face in the real world.
-Our personalized approach includes:
+Our treatment team understands the importance of an individualized aftercare plan that addresses issues you face in the real world by developing a plan that includes:

 • Case manager support